SkiCircus Saalbach Lifts & Terrain

 Biggest problem in the Skicircus is that Fieberbrunn is now included.
 Would have been wonderful by itself.
 For good reason, a massive crowd from all points of the Skicircus head to Fieberbrunn most mornings, but thankfully the majority stay on piste.

-See the Skicircus ski trail map.
+See the massive Skicircus trail map below.

 Ski Lifts